cjstoddard/PicoCalc-uf2/PicoMite/pipboy/README.md

 STAT:

-This screen gives youo some basic information about the PicoClac, battery percentage, free memory, IP Address and free spsce on the SD card.
+This screen gives you some basic information about the PicoClac, battery percentage, free memory, IP Address and free spsce on the SD card.
 Please note that when the program first starts up after a reboot, it may take several seconds to finish, this is because it is determining the free space of the SD Card.

 INV: